GDPR Threatens to Impair Cryptocurrency Crime Investigations

 CipherTrace Cryptocurrency Threat Bulletin

 The European Union’s new General Data Protection Regulation (GDPR) https://www.eugdpr.org), which takes effect on May 25, 2018, will negatively impact the overall security of the Internet and will also inadvertently aid cybercriminals.
-By restricting access to critical ICANN WHOIS information, the new law will significantly hinder investigations into cybercrime, A cryptocurrency (or crypto currency) is a digital asset des... theft, phishing, ransomware, malware, fraud, and crypto-jacking.
+By restricting access to critical ICANN WHOIS information, the new law will significantly hinder investigations into cybercrime, A cryptocurrency (or crypto currency) is a digital asset des...
+More theft, phishing, A type of malicious program that is designed to encrypt a sy...
+More, malware, fraud, and crypto-jacking.

-Cybercriminals have increasingly focused their attention on stealing cryptocurrencies including Bitcoin is a digital currency (also called crypto-currency) ..., Ethereum, NEM and ICO currencies.
+Cybercriminals have increasingly focused their attention on stealing cryptocurrencies including The term "Bitcoin" can either refer to Bitcoin the network, ...
+More, Ethereum, NEM and ICO currencies.
 Over $700M of cryptocurrency has been reported as stolen by cybercriminals in the last year, and hundreds of millions more of thefts go unreported by investors, consumers, and cryptocurrency exchanges.
 The Anti-Phishing Working Group (APWG) estimates that criminals have stolen over $1 Billion of cryptocurrency since the start of 2017.

 Internet WHOIS data is a fundamental resource for investigators and law enforcement officials who work to prevent these thefts.
 It comprises the Internet’s database of record, containing the names, addresses and email addresses of those who register domain names for websites on the Internet.
 Access to WHOIS data is crucial in performing investigations that allow for the recovery of these stolen funds, identifying the persons involved, and providing vital information for law enforcement to arrest and prosecute these criminals.

-Even if WHOIS data is falsified by criminals, detecting patterns of their fake information across different domain names is useful in correlating criminal activity for investigations.
+Even if WHOIS data is falsified by criminals, detecting patterns of their fake information across different domain names is useful in correlating A Criminal is an individual or group who has been convicted ...
+More activity for investigations.
 WHOIS contact data is also valuable for contacting the owners of small websites and blogs that are often hacked and used to launch criminal attacks and distribute crypto mining malware.

 However, GDPR will mean that most European domain data in WHOIS now will no longer be published publicly after May 25.
 And, unfortunately, some domain name registrars and registry operators are over-interpreting GDPR to justify the redaction of all contact data, no matter what country the contact is in or if they are a “legal person” or business rather than a “natural person” as covered by GDPR.